 Famous MLB stars who have recovered from Tommy John surgery include Stephen Strausburg, Jacob deGrom, and Adam Wainwright.
 Many position players also need Tommy John Surgery.
 After the surgery, baseball players need to take about a year off to learn to throw and strengthen both their elbow and shoulder.

 5. “Dead Arm”

 “Dead Arm” is essentially an extremely fatigued arm that has been overthrown.
-This arises in all players as well as many pitchers.
+This arises in all players, but most commonly in pitchers.
 It generally occurs when people have taken time off (such as during the offseason) and have begun to get back into a full throwing schedule.
 It also occurs in young players or people who continually make throws beyond their arm’s capabilities.
 All this injury needs is rest for a full recovery.

 6. Ankle Sprain

 In baseball, ankle sprains are commonly sustained on the basepaths.
 They can occur when a base runner hits the bag awkwardly while either running or sliding.
 While the major leagues have well groomed fields, at lower levels, such as high school or little league, players can also sustain an ankle sprain while fielding on uneven surfaces.
 In most sports, this is probably the most common injury, but in baseball it does not occur as often.
 Depending on the severity, this injury can take anywhere between a week and a month to heal.

 Rotator cuffs can be a source of tendonitis in baseball, but there are also other more severe injuries that can affect them.
 After an extensive period of tendonitis, rotator cuffs can wear down and become susceptible to tears.
 These tears can require surgery to repair, but if they are not severe, physical therapy may be able to treat them.